 KLIPSCH RC62 II

 The RC42, RC52 and RC62 center speakers appeared as part of the Klipsch Reference Series in 2005.
-Interestingly these models came with two different crossovers: a tapered array (pre-2010) and a non-tapered array (post 2010).
+These models were upgraded by Klipsch to a Reference II in 2010.
+The main change was in the crossover design: a tapered array (pre-2010) and a non-tapered array (post 2010).
+So what are the differences behind these crossover designs and why did Klipsch change?

 "Klipsch Tapered Array™ technology operates both woofers at the lowest frequencies – maintaining the high output capability necessary for good center channel performance – but only one operates all the way through the midrange to where the tweeter takes over.
 This eliminates acoustic interference between the woofer outputs, a flaw in conventional speaker designs that can severely impair sound quality at the sides of the listening area."

 EXPLANATION: At off-axis (side) listening positions both midwoofers are in phase (time-aligned).
 But the sound from each midwoofer reaches the listener at different times.
 If you're sitting directly in front the of the speaker this isn't an issue.
 But Klipsch apparently felt any potential blurring required giving each woofer a different crossover point.
-Yet In 2010 Klipsch upgraded the speakers to Reference II series and made some changes.
+Yet in 2010 Klipsch upgraded the speakers to Reference II series.
 Per Klipsch: "Reference II speakers boast enhanced features, including re-engineered drivers and a new crossover system".

 Abandoning the old crossover was unexpected since Klipsch had spent time and effort building and promoting the sonic benefits of a tapered-array in the first generation.
 They even went as far as claiming that using a non-tapered array as center would "severely impair sound quality.
 So its puzzling that for the second generation in 2010 they quietly retired the feature.
 Was the concept too confusing for consumers?
 Was the sound improvement actually not audible?
 Or was it was effective but simply too difficult for sales people to demo?